iamnortey/iamnortey/README.md

 ## Hi there 👋

-I’m Isaac — a builder who enjoys making systems quieter, more reliable, and easier to reason about.
+A builder who enjoys making systems quieter, more reliable, and easier to reason about.

 My work tends to sit at the intersection of: